 Adopting a dog is a rewarding and life changing experience.
-Understanding your best friend, reading the signs and ensuring you have a polite, well behaved puppy or dog can be challenging.
-Animal Welfare League Queensland (AWLQ) has experts in behavior training so that you have the resources you need to help your dog settle in your home and be well behaved in public.
+Understanding your best friend, reading the signs and ensuring you have a polite, well-behaved puppy or dog can be challenging.
+Animal Welfare League Queensland (AWLQ) has experts in behaviour training so that you have the resources you need to help your dog settle in your home and be well behaved in public.

 The information and training guides we have provided can also be great tools to help your puppy learn how to behave in the home and fill confident about their place in the world.
 If you help your puppy develop good habits early, you will avoid problems later.

 This information is intended as a general guide only